Hysterectomy

 About hysterectomy

-You might have a hysterectomy for the following health conditions.
+You might have a hysterectomy operation for the following health conditions.

 For most of these conditions, you’ll usually try other treatments first.
 But if they don't work, or if your symptoms are severe, your GP may refer you to a gynaecologist for further investigation and treatment.
 A gynaecologist is a doctor who specialises in women’s reproductive health.

-Take your time in making a decision about having a hysterectomy.
-It’s a major operation.
-For some people, an end to their symptoms following a hysterectomy is a huge relief.
-But others find it hard to come to terms with having their womb removed.
+Take your time before you make a decision whether to have a hysterectomy.
+It can sometimes be a major operation, depending on your circumstances.
+While some people find an end to their symptoms following a hysterectomy a huge relief, others struggle coming to terms with having their womb removed.
 Be sure to ask your doctor if you have any questions.
-You’ll be asked to sign a consent form before the procedure, so it’s important that you feel fully informed.

 Types of hysterectomy surgery

-There are three main ways to do a hysterectomy.
+There are three main ways to do a hysterectomy operation.

-- Abdominal hysterectomy.
-Your surgeon makes a cut in your abdomen (tummy) to reach your womb.
+• Abdominal hysterectomy.
+Your surgeon will make a cut in your tummy (abdomen) to reach your womb.

-- Vaginal hysterectomy.
-The surgeon will carry out the operation through your vagina.
+• Vaginal hysterectomy.
+Your surgeon will carry out the operation through your vagina.

-- Laparoscopic hysterectomy (‘keyhole surgery’).
-Your surgeon does the surgery using a camera and instruments inserted through small cuts in your abdomen.
+• Laparoscopic hysterectomy (keyhole surgery).
+Your surgeon will use a camera and instruments that they’ll insert through small cuts in your tummy.

 There are also different types of hysterectomy.